 I feel the painting-turned-album cover through details that I remember as vignettes.
 There is Frances, the short stout Black woman who unabashedly waves her switchblade at disgruntled card players who think they're gonna take her winnings.
 You found the wrong one on the right night!
 There's Danny, who arrives every Friday and pays his ten cents to enter the dance contest.
 Nothing would make him feel better than the $20 prize and the free chicken dinner from Elvira's.
 Beulah, wearing her sister's yellow dress, stuns and swirls before Big Daddy Rucker.
 Their backs arched, her dancing and him singing, they seldom (if ever) make eye contact.
 They don't need it.
 Their bodies know.
 Next to Big Daddy Rucker, Jermaine breathes his song into a saxophone.
 Eyes closed, shoulders back, gut forward, this is his haven.
 This is the world I inhabit before singing along with Marvin.

 I grew up around these folks.
 Vacuumed their living room carpets for $2 and a soda.
 Sat quietly in the backseats of their cars as they ran errands.
 Watched them avoid photos to preserve their souls.
 I didn't want to be an adult, but they made me want to be grown, and country.
 And I can't help but see them in Barnes's painting.
-It is the closest I'll ever come to kickin' with them on some grown shit.
+It is the closest I'll ever come to kickin' it with them on some grown shit.
 All memories ain't lived, but this painting provides a repository for real and imagined Black life.

 At some point the record plays.
 I often begin with "Soon I'll Be Loving You Again."
 The song opens with a conga run and strings.
 It feels like emerging from the haze of a dream.
 With a slow fade-in, Marvin's silken voice enters